mikeiz404/adblockpluschrome/README.md

 When an ad element is inspected only the stored `visibility` state needs to be returned.

 This approach seems the most difficult and does not allow collapsing of the ad space.

+# To Do
+- on every intercepted fn, check if element has been checked.
+If not, check if ad element and mark.
+Then proceed to check if element has been marked / is an ad element.
+This is an alternative to checking every added element and should help with performance.
+Events (animation and mutation) are not reliable.
+This will be a fall back as it is less performant.
+- add query selector all and mutation observer for new element or class/id modified